mgp123/nvae/readme.md

 - ```gradient_clipping```.
 Default to none.
 May help if you are getting nans during training.
 If you keep getting nans then it is likely that the cause is a kernel  going to almost zero causing the weight normalization breaks.
 Gradient clipping won't help here.
 - ```half_precision```.
 Use half precision.
 This reduces memory usage, but can lead to unstable behavior.
 - ```use_tensor_checkpoints```.
 Use tensor checkpointing.
 This significantly reduces memory usage but increases computation time.
 Note that this messes up the momentum of the batchnorm.
+Try to avoid combining checkpointing with ```half_precision```.
+It won't break but it may affect training.

 Note that all the parameters are going to be loaded from the configuration file when you resume training.
-As a consequence, you can also modfy the training parameters even after you started to train.
+As a consequence, you can also modify the training parameters even after you started to train.
 As an example, if you want to increase the ```kl_constant``` you simply modify the ```.yaml``` file and resume training.

 ## Exploring the latent variables